redtexts/texts/luxemburg_1925_political_economy.md

 Germany imported in 1913:

-* Raw materials to the value of 5,262 million marks
+* Raw materials: to the value of 5,262 million marks
-* Semi-finished products 1,246 million marks
+* Semi-finished products: 1,246 million marks
-* Finished products 1,776 million marks
+* Finished productsL 1,776 million marks
-* Foodstuffs and consumer goods 3,063 million marks
+* Foodstuffs and consumer goods: 3,063 million marks
-* Live animals 289 million marks
+* Live animals: 289 million marks

 In total, 11,63815 million marks, or close to 12 thousand million.